Time-Efficient Constant-Space-Overhead Fault-Tolerant Quantum Computation: Compilation of original circuit into fault-tolerant circuit

 More concretely, for each level $l=0, \ldots, L$, we will define a set of elementary operations (preparations, gates, a measurement, and wait) acting on level-$l$ registers.
 We require that a level-$l$ circuit should be written in terms only of the level-$l$ elementary operations in the set.
 In a level-$l$ circuit that satisfies this requirement, each of the level-$l$ elementary operations is called a level-$l$ \textit{location}.
 For each level-$l$ elementary operation, a corresponding level-$l$ \textit{gadget} will be defined, which is a level-$(l-1)$ circuit intended to carry out the logical elementary operation on the encoded level-$l$ registers.
 We will also define a level-$l$ error-correction gadget, which is a level-$(l-1)$ circuit intended to carry out quantum error correction for an encoded level-$l$ register.
 To implement some of the gates required for universal quantum computation, our protocol may use gate teleportation that combines multiple level-$l$ elementary operations to implement a gate.
 For simplicity of presentation, we may represent these multiple level-$l$ elementary operations collectively as a level-$l$ \textit{abbreviation}, which is a level-$l$ circuit intended to carry out the gate on the level-$l$ registers.
 A level-$l$ circuit that includes level-$l$ abbreviations is identified with that composed only of level-$l$ elementary operations obtained by expanding all the level-$l$ abbreviations.
 In the following, we list up the set of level-$l$ elementary operations, gadgets, and abbreviations, while the precise definitions will be given later in Sec.~\ref{sec:fault_tolerant_gadget}.

 We use the following set of level-$l$ elementary operations:

-In these notations, a dashed input wire turning into a solid output wire implies allocation of a level-$l$ register.
+In these notations, a dashed input wire turning into a solid output wire implies the allocation of a level-$l$ register.
 A solid wire turning into a dashed one implies deallocation.
 When an input wire and an output wire are both dashed, the corresponding level-$l$ register is used as a workspace in implementing the elementary operation.
 Double-line wires represent $K^{(l)}$ bits.
-The level-$l$ measurement operation performs measurements in $Z$ basis $\{\Ket{0},\Ket{1}\}$ of all the $K^{(l)}$ qubits in a level-$l$ register, deallocating the level-$l$ register and outputting the $K^{(l)}$-bit measurement outcome.
+The level-$l$ measurement operation performs measurements in $Z$ basis $\{\Ket{0},\Ket{1}\}$ of all the $K^{(l)}$ qubits in a level-$l$ register, deallocating the level-$l$ register and outputting the $K^{(l)}$-bit measurement outcome, where we let $Z_{K^{(l)}}$ denote a label for representing this measurement.
 The level-$l$ $H$-, \textsc{CNOT}-, and $CZ$-gate operations perform $H^{\otimes K^{(l)}}$, $\textsc{CNOT}^{\otimes K^{(l)}}$, and $CZ^{\otimes K^{(l)}}$ gates acting on all the qubits in level-$l$ registers.
 The level-$l$ Pauli-gate operation performs a tensor product of arbitrary Pauli gates

-where $P_{k^{(l)}}\in\{X,Z,Y,\mathbbm{1}\}$ is a single-qubit Pauli (or identity) gate acting on the ${k^{(l)}}$th qubit with labeling~\eqref{eq:k_Q_l}, and the global phase is ignored.
+where $P_{k^{(l)}}\in\{X, Z, Y,\mathbbm{1}\}$ is a single-qubit Pauli (or identity) gate acting on the ${k^{(l)}}$th qubit with labeling~\eqref{eq:k_Q_l}, and the global phase is ignored.
 The level-$l$ initial-state preparation operation allocates two level-$l$ registers $B_1,B_2$ and prepares a state $\Ket{0}^{\otimes K^{(l)}}$ of $K^{(l)}$ qubits in $B_1$, followed by deallocating the level-$l$ register $B_2$ used as a workspace.
 The level-$l$ Clifford-state preparation operation allocates six level-$l$ registers $B_1,B_2,B_3,B_4,B_5,B_6$ aligned from top to bottom in~\eqref{eq:clifford_state_preparation} and prepares a state $\left(\mathbbm{1}^{B_1 B_2}\otimes U_\mathrm{C}^{B_3 B_4}\right)\ket{\Phi^{(l)}}^{B_1 B_2 B_3 B_4}$, where $U_\mathrm{C}^{B_3 B_4}$ is an arbitrary Clifford unitary operator acting on qubits in $B_3$ and $B_4$,

 and